justlucdewit/justlucdewit.github.io/_posts/2022-05-31-js-function-caching.md

 ---

 # Why use caching
-If you want to up the preformance of your web application, and stop wasting resources for unneeded actions, you might want to look at caching the results of your javascript functions, especially in the case of functions that make API calls.
+If you want to up the performance of your web application, and stop wasting resources on unneeded actions, you might want to look at caching the results of your javascript functions, especially in the case of functions that make API calls.
 Depending on what exactly you want, there are multiple ways to handle this.

-However, each way has its own up and downsides, thats why I wanted to compile these techniques in an article about caching the results of your javascript functions.
+However, each way has it is own up and downsides, that's why I wanted to compile these techniques in an article about caching the results of your javascript functions.

-Lets say you have some function `sumOf1Bil` that calculates the sum of the numbers 0 trough 1 billion, that function might be implemented as something like this:
+Let's say you have some function `sumOf1Bil` that calculates the sum of the numbers 0 through 1 billion, that function might be implemented as something like this:

 ```javascript
 const sumOf1Bil = () => {